-(1) Represents a non-IFRS financial measure.
+(1) Effective January 1, 2018, we transferred our International business unit from SLF U.S. to SLF Asia as described below, and comparative figures have been changed to conform with the current year presentation.(2) Represents a non-IFRS financial measure.
 See section L - Non-IFRS Financial Measures in this document.

-SLF Canada is a leading provider in insurance and wealth solutions in the Canadian market, providing products and services that deliver Client value to over six million people via our group and individual businesses.
+SLF Canada is a leading provider of insurance and wealth solutions in its home market, providing products and services that deliver value to over six million Canadians through our group and individual businesses.
 We are the largest provider of benefits and pensions in the workplace, and provide a wide range of products to individuals via retail channels.